corey-richardson/certificate-generator/README.md

 - pandas
     - `import pandas as pd`
     - Used to read and manage the user information passed in from `information.csv` as a dataframe.
+- os
+    - `import os`
+    - Used to open a file explorer instance of the output directory after the certificates have been created.
 - pillow
     - `from PIL import Image, ImageDraw, ImageFont`
     - Used for image manipulation.